john-cd/rust_howto/src/databases/postgres.md

 Use the [`postgres`][postgres] crate to create tables in a Postgres database.

-[`Client::connect`][Client::connect] helps in connecting to an existing database.
+[`Client::connect`][postgres::Client::connect] helps in connecting to an existing database.
 The recipe uses a URL string format with `Client::connect`.
 It assumes an existing database named `library`, the username is `postgres` and the password is `postgres`.

 ```rust,editable,no_run
 {{#include ../../deps/examples/create_tables.rs}}